manju690/ANS/wiUpdatingRoles.md

 ## Stage 1.2
      -  For mapping the roles select content&policies tab.
-     -  Select content&policies and select content then select the blueprint which we want to edit.
+     -  Click on content&policies select content and then select the blueprint which we want to edit.
      -  Click on the option there we can see the customize form.

  ![Figure 1](Picture2.png)